This step-by-step guide covers everything you need to know about starting a business in South Korea as an expat.

 - Get the right visa (F or D visa)

-- Get help navigating the bureaucracy (Seoul Global center offers free help)
+- Get help navigating the bureaucracy (Seoul Global Center offers free help)

-- Choose the right business organization
+- Choose the right business organization (private business or corporation)

-- Maintain quality and relationships
+- Maintain quality and relationships (have systems in place to replicate success and boost efficiency)

-My Experience Starting a Business in Korea
+What it’s like to Start a Business in Korea

 I registered a company in October 2013 after living in Korea for seven years.